wp-plugins/zedity/readme.txt

 *   [Twitter page](https://www.twitter.com/Zedity): Follow Zedity on Twitter!

-*   [Facebook page](https://www.facebook.com/Zedity): Got a cool Zedity site to show?
-Contact us to share your link on our page!
+*   [Facebook page](https://www.facebook.com/Zedity): Visit Zedity on Facebook.
+Got a cool Zedity site to show?
+Contact us to share your link!

 *   [Support and Assistance](http://zedity.uservoice.com): where to get assistance, ask for information, provide your suggestions and ideas!
 As an alternative, you can also contact us [here](http://zedity.com).
 Note: if you think you have found a bug, and haven't found the solution in the [support section](http://wordpress.org/support/plugin/zedity), please provide specific information on what is not working, the version of the browser, operating system, plugin and, whenever possible, a link to a live page showing the issue.
 Thank you in advance!